-- 5.1 Following your HOSI interview staff will provide you with a personal action plan detailing any housing options that were discussed for you to consider and take forward for action. - 5.2 Information taken in your HOSI interview will allow us to assess: Information provided in your application will allow us to assess: - Whether your present housing meets your needs - · What type of house you need - Whether you have any particular needs such as a ground floor or adapted house - 5.3 An-Your application will be loaded onto our waiting list, and we will write to you, normally within 10 working days, to tell you how we have assessed your application. - 5.4 Our letter will tell you how many points we have given your application and how we have worked these out.
-Our letter will give you a breakdown of the points you have been awarded under each category.
-You will receive our "allocation's summary leaflet" which explains the points categories and levels. - We will provide our most up to date information on turnover of properties in the last year. - 5.6 Our letter will also tell you what your position on the waiting list is.
-It is important to note that your position on the list may change as applicants in greater need apply.
-We will not provide a position on the waiting list as this is subject to change frequently as applications join and leave the list.
+- 5.1 Information provided in your application will allow us to assess: - Whether your present housing meets your needs - What type of house you need - Whether you have any particular needs such as a ground floor or adapted house - 5.2 Your application will be loaded onto our waiting list, and we will write to you, normally within 10 working days, to tell you how we have assessed your application. - Our letter will give you a breakdown of the points you have been awarded under each category.
+You will receive our "allocation's summary leaflet" which explains the points categories and levels. - 5.4 We will provide our most up to date information on turnover of properties in the last year. - 5.5 We will not provide a position on the waiting list as this is subject to change frequently as applications join and leave the list.